-2 Section 20, International Air Services Commission Policy Statement 2018 the Act, invites submissions about the application.5 In relation to an application for variation other than a transfer application6 (as discussed in the paragraph below), if the Commission does not receive any submission opposing the variation requested, then in assessing the application, the Commission is to have regard to the reasonable capability criterion and need not have regard to any other matter.
-If the Commission receives a submission opposing the application for variation, the Commission is to have regard to the reasonable capability criterion, and may have regard to any of the additional criteria it considers to be relevant.7
+Subparagraph 8(2)(a)(i), International Air Services Commission Act 1992 variation other than a transfer application (as discussed in the paragraph below), if the Commission does not receive any submission opposing the variation requested, then in assessing the application, the Commission is to have regard to the reasonable capability criterion and need not have regard to any other matter.
+If the Commission receives a submission opposing the application for variation, the Commission is to have regard to the reasonable capability criterion, and may have regard to any of the additional criteria it considers to be relevant.